Biography

 He currently serves on the program committee for the Defense Research Institute Toxic Tort and Environmental Law Seminar, is a member of the Environmental Litigation Committee of the ABA Litigation Section, and is the past Co-Chair of the Water Subcommittee, RCRA Subcommittee, and Toxic Tort Subcommittee.

-Active in the bar, the District of Columbia Bar Board of Governors in 2022 reappointed Jimmy to serve a second two-year term on the Rules of Professional Conduct Review Committee.
+Active in the bar, the District of Columbia Bar Board of Governors in 2024 reappointed Jimmy to serve a third two-year term on the Rules of Professional Conduct Review Committee.

 Education